BenOvermyer/benovermyer.com/content/rpg/vox-draconis-ksf.md

 +++
-title = "Vox Draconis: Kingdoms of Stone and Fire"
+title = "Vox Draconis: Kingdoms of Stone and Fire" description = "A tabletop role-playing game set in a whimsical fantasy/stone age setting"
 +++
 This is the spiritual successor to _Vox Draconis_, a game I wrote when I was a teenager way back in the 1990s.